unfoldingWord/wordMAP/README.md

 - Receive saved alignments (as a list of known permutations)
   - Index and tally occurrences

-### Prediction/Decoding
+### Prediction/Decoding (in progress)
 - Receive unaligned sentence pair
   - Generate n-grams for unaligned sentence pair
   - Generate permutations for the n-grams between languages
 - Selecting subset of data that is relevant
   - relevant to words in provided unaligned sentence pair
-  - from both corpus and saved alignments indices
+  - from both corpus and saved alignments indices (done up to here)
 - Statistical algorithms
-  - Scoring/weighting
+  - Scoring
+  - Weighted average of all scores
 - Alignment Prediction
   - Selection of best alignments via Process of elimination
+    - Pick the best
+    - Eliminate non-usable conflicts
+    - Penalize usable conflicts
+    - Repeat until all words are covered
-  - Ordering selected alignments to target
+  - Order selected alignments to one of the unaligned sentence word order

 loop through each index and filter by keys that match the n-grams in the provided unaligned sentence pair.